dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 ## Business Need

-The future Africa Tiken Lab departments and units need to find effective ways to offer the best digital services possible to consumers and partners.
+The future Africa Token Lab departments and units need to find effective ways to offer the best digital services possible to consumers and partners.
 This implies working in the open by default, by releasing all non-sensitive data, information and source code under an open licence that enables sharing and reuse.
 There's a need for improved interoperability between systems; more independence from data formats, software, technologies and vendors; substitutability of solutions and service providers and; avoiding lock-in to enable greater flexibility in the management of IT solutions.
-The Africa Token Lab shall also provide benefits to the public-at-large as well as support the local, regioanl and continental economy and communities.
+The Africa Token Lab shall also provide benefits to the public-at-large as well as support the local, regional and continental economy and communities.

 A practical example, also presented in this document, shall be the use of blockchain technology in the context of agricultural transformation:
 Food Safety is of vested interest for both producer and consumer and to achieve that it is important to have the traceability (via proof of origin) for knowing if it is fresh and exactly where it comes from, who grew and processed it.
 This could also help in preventing fraud, false labelling, redundant middlemen, reducing transaction costs and overcoming some challenges of logistics, especially related perishable food items with shorter shelf life.